ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth2.0-teams/shasper.md

 ## Implementation Details

 Parity is developing _Parity Ethereum_ - a legacy Ethereum 1.0 client written in the Rust programming language and built for mission-critical use.
-In addition, Parity is developing the Serenity client called _Parity Shasper_.
+In addition, Parity is developing the Serenity client called _Substrate Shasper_.

 ## Resources: